robbyt/mcp-io/README.md

 }
 ```

-### Running and Testing
+### Running and Testing This Example

-Run the server:
+Compile and run the example server:

 ```bash
 go run main.go
 ```

-The server will start and listen on http://localhost:8080/mcp.

-Test it using the MCP Inspector CLI:
+The server will listen on http://localhost:8080/mcp and can be tested with the MCP Inspector CLI:

 ```bash
 # List available tools